Name: Peace Hyde

 Tell us a bit about yourself

 My name is Peace Hyde and I was born and raised in the UK.
-I have lived in the UK all my life working as a qualified Science teacher for pre university students.
+I have lived in the UK all my life working as a qualified Science teacher for pre-university students.
 I went to Middlesex University where I studied Psychology.
 I enjoy spending quality with my family and I am passionate about self-love and self-belief.
 I have currently relocated to Africa and I am enjoying the rich cultural heritage this beautiful place has to offer.

 What prompted your move back to Ghana?

 Being raised by Ghanaian parents, I guess I have always had a connection to Ghana even from a young age.
 I have always wanted to visit Ghana and see where my parents grew up and connect with some of the childhood memories my mum shared with us growing up.
-Problem was I never had the chance due to work and other commitments in the UK.
-I decided a few years back to set myself a target of things I wanted to achieve in my work place as a Teacher.
+The problem was I never had the chance due to work and other commitments in the UK.
+I decided a few years back to set myself a target of things I wanted to achieve in my workplace as a Teacher.
 The Idea was, once a goal is achieved, I cross them off the list and continue doing so until I had a sheet of achieved targets.
 The last target on my list was achieving senior management status in the very competitive education sector.
 Once I crossed this off, I felt it was time for a new challenge and new opportunities.
 I was finally ready for Ghana.

 Your work has taken you to both Nigeria and Ghana, how do the two countries compare?